filipaalvesd/desafio/README.md

-# BlueInfinity Challenge
+# blue-inifinity Challenge

-insert later.
+A challenge to the next phase of blue-infinity linked by Isobar of recruitment: a small website.